George A. Scott

 Ms. Bronner received her Bachelor of Science degree in Accounting from the University of Illinois where she was elected to “Who’s Who in American Colleges and Universities.”
 She is a licensed certified public accountant in Illinois, Indiana, California, Georgia, Massachusetts, and New York.
 She joined the Board in January 2016.

 Mr. Dacey is currently Chief Accountant for the Government Accountability Office (GAO).
 Mr. Dacey has provided leadership for significant GAO efforts in financial accounting and auditing, as well as in information security, homeland security, and other information technology areas.
 He served as Director of the consolidated financial statement audit for the initial three audits of the U.S. government’s financial statements.
 He also led GAO’s initial financial audit efforts at the Department of Health and Human Services and the Internal Revenue Service, and the development of comprehensive audit manuals for financial auditing and information security as well as related training.
 Mr. Dacey served as a member of the AICPA’s Auditing Standards Board (ASB) and the FASAB Accounting and Auditing Policy Committee.
 In addition, Mr. Dacey’s long-term leadership in GAO’s information security audit efforts has resulted in numerous result-oriented reports and testimonies, including (1) addressing information security challenges in federal agencies and corporations, (2) assessing emerging information security issues, and (3) evaluating the federal government’s efforts to protect our nation’s private and public critical infrastructure from cyberthreats.
 Prior to joining GAO, Mr. Dacey was a senior manager with Deloitte & Touche and served as divisional business manager and controller for an international corporation.
 Mr. Dacey is a Certified Public Accountant, Certified Government Financial Manager, and Certified Information Systems Auditor.
 He received a B.B.A., magna cum laude, from the University of Cincinnati and a J.D. from the George Mason University School of Law.
+He joined the Board on August 1, 2004.

 Prior to joining AOC, Ms. Harper had a 34-year career in public service.
 Ms. Harper served for 10 years as the Chief Financial Officer (CFO) and Chief Administrative Officer for the U.S. Government Accountability Office (GAO).